RohanSreerama5/ChiaCoinFarmingSetupAWS/README.md

 # How to get Started Farming for Chia Coin in AWS

-This is a detailed how-to guide that will clearly outline every step invovled with creating your farming setup. <br />
+This is a detailed how-to guide that will clearly outline every step involved with creating your farming setup. <br />

 AWS offerings used: `EC2 instance`, `S3 bucket`, `IAM`